 Can more than one income protection benefit be paid at a time?

 Most policies allow for payments of up to 75% of pre-disability income capped at a certain amount.

-If a person has more than one income protection policy and the payments under policy #1 are less than 75% of their pre-disability income, it may be possible to claim on policy #2 up to the 75% payment limit.
+If you have more than one income protection policy and the payments under policy #1 are less than 75% of their pre-disability income, it may be possible to claim on policy #2 up to the 75% payment limit.

 If I claim a TPD benefit will my income protection benefits stop being paid?

-Does claiming compensation under a statutory scheme impact on income protection benefits?
+Does claiming compensation under a statutory scheme (like WorkCover) impact on income protection benefits?

-As a rule, if the compensation received from a state or commonwealth scheme is compensation for loss of income, it is likely to impact income protection benefits.
+As a rule, if the compensation received from a state or commonwealth scheme is paid as income, it will impact your income protection benefits.

 As you can see, there are some grey areas in and around income protection.

 At Berrill & Watson, we’re experts in all things “income protection and TPD claims”.
 If you’ve got a query about your claim, feel free to get in touch with today’s blog writer, Tom Cobban.